WorldChainS/WSC-faucet/README.md

-eth-private-faucet
+WSC-faucet
 ======
-**eth-private-faucet** is a simple faucet that pays out a configurable amount of Ether to an ETH address provided as a URL parameter.
+**WSC-faucet** is a simple faucet that pays out a configurable amount of WSC to an WSC address provided as a URL parameter.

-The faucet does not pay out ether if the sender already has more Ether than the payout amount.
+The faucet does not pay out WSC if the sender already has more WSC than the payout amount.

 ## Usage
 Simply send a request to